COMP3021-2024Spring-TA/COMP3021-2024Spring-PA2-Solution/README.md

 PA2 aims to practice the lambda expression and generics. **ASTManager** should be enhanced to support the following additional functionalities:

 - Task 1: Finish generic tree traversal skeleton that takes lambda expressions as the node visitor and rewrite the task in PA1 (30%)
-- Task 2: Support code searching of five patterns with lambda expressions.
-(50%)
+- Task 2: Support code searching of ten patterns with lambda expressions.
+(70%)
-- Task 3: Rewrite the given Python code recovery code with lambda expressions without the guidance of positional information.
-(20%)
 - Bonus Task: Support simple bug detection with lambda expressions.
 (10%)

 Similar to PA1, each test case is an XML file that represents a Python AST.